Wrappers

 However, Sinergym extends its functionality with some additional features:

-• It provides access to the means and standard deviations used for normalization calibration, thus addressing the low-level issues found in the original wrapper.
+It provides access to the means, standard deviations and count values used for normalization calibration, thus addressing the low-level issues found in the original wrapper.

 An example of its use can be found in Loading and evaluating a trained model.
 It is also important that normalization calibration update is disabled during evaluation.